Bariatric Surgery Clinic

 - Informational Seminar

 The informational seminar is free and mandatory for anyone considering weight-loss surgery.
 You will get to know the bariatric surgery team and the types of weight-loss surgery Mercy Medical Center offers.
 This is a great way to explore options and make the very best decision for your health!
 Register for a seminar now.
-If you are unable to register online, please contact Deb Allan, RN, Program Coordinator, at (319) 398-6747 to check availability.
+If you are unable to register online, please contact Kerri Swisher, RN, Bariatric Program Coordinator, at (319) 398-6747 to check availability.

-After the seminar, you will be given a health questionnaire, or you can print one here.
-Please fill out the questionnaire and return it to the program coordinator at the address given.
+Prior to the seminar – we would like you to fill out a health questionnaire (print one here) and bring it with you to the educational seminar.
 After we have received the questionnaire, we will contact you to make an appointment for an initial consultation in the Bariatric Surgery Clinic.

 Prior to your first appointment, ask your insurance company if they cover weight-loss surgery, lap gastric bypass, lap sleeve gastrectomy or lap adjustable band.
 Also ask what requirements must be completed in order to be approved, such as length of physician-supervised diet and psychiatric evaluation.
 It is your responsibility to understand your insurance coverage.